 A backpacking bucket can be an extremely versatile addition to your water system in an outdoor survival scenario.
-Many people might think that a collapsible bucket is an extra nicety and not worth the weight, but for a few ounces folded up to the size of a deck of cards you add a lot of capabilities that you just can’t get with water bottles.
-Here are 7 great uses for a Backpacking Bucket:
+Many people might think that a collapsible bucket is an extra nicety and not worth the weight, but for a few ounces folded up to the size of a deck of playing cards you add a lot of capabilities that you just can’t get with water bottles.

 1. Save your Bottles